-Efficiency and Local Control
+Local Control and Efficiency

-Local Voice.
-Local Control.
+Local Control

-Riverside County voters will enact the Plan, which will then be implemented through their locally elected representatives and local public works professionals.
-By law, the Plan is implemented by RCTC, which is governed by local city council members or mayors of every city and all five members of the County Board of Supervisors.
+Implementing the projects in the Traffic Relief Plan will be done through locally elected representatives and local public works professionals in partnership with RCTC, which is governed by local city council members or mayors of every city and all five members of the County Board of Supervisors.

-No Money Diverted to Sacramento or Washington D.C.
+No Money Diverted to Sacramento or Washington, D.C.

-State and federal governments cannot legally divert, take, or direct funds raised through this local Plan and its governing ordinance.
+State and federal government officials cannot legally divert, take, or direct funds approved by Riverside County voters intended to implement the projects in the Plan.

-Fiscal Accountability and Efficiency.
+Fiscal Accountability and Efficiency

-Administrative salaries and benefits to administer the Plan are limited to no more than 1% of net revenues generated under the Plan's governing ordinance.
+Administrative salaries and benefits to administer the Plan would be limited to no more than 1% of net revenues approved by voters to implement the projects in the Plan.
 Implementation of this Plan will not require the creation of any new government entity.
 To achieve efficiency and local control, RCTC may delegate appropriate responsibilities for administering components of the Plan to existing local governments at its discretion.